openstack/nova/doc/source/index.rst

   compute API.
 * :doc:`Block Device Mapping </user/block-device-mapping>`: One of the trickier
   parts to understand is the Block Device Mapping parameters used to connect specific block devices to computes.
-This deserves it's own deep dive.
+This deserves its own deep dive.

 For Operators
 =============